A look over the shoulder "Sustainability at Rheinmetall"

-From social responsibility to climate and environmental protection.
+Learn more about our social responsibility through to climate and environmental protection

 We at Rheinmetall have been taking responsibility for over 130 years, and on a daily basis.
 The public’s interest in corporate responsibility continues to grow, with customers, investors, employees and the general public all seeking to form a complete picture of how companies operate, how they conduct their global business activities, and the impact these have on people and the environment.
 We are receiving an increasing number of inquiries from all areas of society as people’s expectations regarding transparency and demands for comparability grow.

 From social responsibility to governance all the way through to climate action and environmental protection – the Corporate Social Responsibility corporate function headed by Ursula Pohen (Head of CSR) pools together, evaluates and communicates information on sustainability activities across the entire Group.